acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 {% include image.html url="/assets/wr/110/25.jpeg" %}
 </div>

-Expand the bellows and lock the lens into place, then focus to infinity.
+Expand the bellows and lock the lens into place, then focus to infinity and aperture wide open at f4.7.
 Use a cable release, put the shutter into bulb mode, and lock the release to keep it open.
 Aim the camera at something far away with contrast, like a telephone pole or tree with no leaves against a clear sky.
 With the rear door of the Lomograflok open, using the image projected on the ground glass, slide the infinity stop back and forth until you get a sharp image.
 This is your new infinity focus point.
 Screw that infinity stop down.

 Now comes the frustrating part: close focus.
 We can't mount the camera on a tripod, because we're using all the tripod holes.
 This means it feels like you need three hands to get this done.
 I approached it with a lot of patience.
 Each person will probably do this part differently, but the concept stays the same.